 Drink this: The most popular beers at Saucy Brew Works are “Juicy ASAP” and “Love You, Bye,” a hazy Imperial IPA, according to Untappd.

 Opening: Late 2022, early 2023.
 This one will be big.

 What to expect: It’s a brewery community.
 Since OMB owner John Marrino purchased the land three years ago, he’s partnered with Northwood Ravin to include a mixed-use community that will surround the brewery and biergarten.

 [Related story: OMB’s plans for Cornelius just got much bigger]

 Related: Looking for upcoming restaurant openings?
 Here’s a list of the top restaurants opening soon in Charlotte.
 Here are the 25 best new restaurants in Charlotte, right now and 14 best new bars in Charlotte.
-View all Agenda food and drink guides here.
+View all Axios food and drink guides here.